VishalSindham/Daily_Bhav_Equity/README.md

 start django server first and  Vuejs server because vuejs is dependent on the django server to serve pages it won't throw error if did start it first .

-on backend we wrote basic python script on_loop to fetch data bhavcopy daily at 6:00pm and clean database daily . on_loop it's scheduled .
+on backend we wrote basic python script on_loop to fetch data bhavcopy daily at 6:00pm and clean database daily  on_loop it's scheduled . run it once on other terminal and let it run .